We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Navigating Ottawa’s roads means dealing with a unique mix of urban challenges, such as rush‑hour traffic, frequent construction, weather extremes, and higher theft rates, all of which affect both your driving experience and your insurance needs.
 Here's what to keep in mind about driving in Ottawa:

 According to Statistics Canada, the average one-way commute in Ottawa for 2024 was 26.1 minutes, up 13% since 2022.
 That’s a lot of time on the road, especially when you factor in traffic congestion on key routes like Highway 417, Riverside Drive, and Hunt Club Road, where collisions are more common.
-The more time you spend in traffic, the greater your risk of an accident, which is something insurance companies definitely consider when setting your car insurance rate.
+The fact of the matter is that the more time you spend in traffic, the greater your risk of an accident, which is something insurance companies definitely consider when setting your car insurance rate.

 Construction is another constant for Ottawa drivers.
 Between the ongoing LRT expansion, resurfacing projects, and detours in high-growth neighbourhoods like Barrhaven, Orléans, and Vanier, drivers often face delays and sudden changes in traffic flow.
 These disruptions can lead to higher claim activity from fender benders and minor collisions, especially during peak commuting hours.